Writing descriptive sentences

 This lesson includes:

-My garden is full of lovely, colourful flowers.
+For example: My garden is full of lovely, colourful flowers.

-You can join ideas together using words like:
+To add even more detail to your descriptions, you can join ideas together using words like:

 You may need paper and a pen or pencil for some of these activities.